 Property Transactions by Non-Legal Entities

-Under the GST Act, non-legal entities such as partnerships (including limited partnerships but excluding limited liability partnerships), charities, societies and other unincorporated bodies can be registered for GST.
-Therefore, like any other GST-registered persons, GST-registered non-legal entities are entitled to claim input tax and required to account for GST on the purchase and supply of business properties respectively.
+Under the GST Act, non-legal entities including partnerships and limited partnerships (but excluding limited liability partnerships), charities, societies and other unincorporated bodies can register for GST.
+Like other GST-registered entities, they can claim input tax and must account for GST on their purchases and sales of business properties respectively.

-Due to the lack of legal capacity, non-legal entities may hold properties (both movable and immovable properties and intellectual properties) that they use for their business through legal entities that act as bare trustees for the non-legal entities.
-A bare trustee can be any individual or a company appointed or set up solely for the purpose of holding the properties on behalf of the non-legal entities.
-In the case of partnership, the bare trustee can be the partner(s) holding partnership property on behalf of the partnership.
-Generally, these bare trustees have no duties to perform other than to act on the instructions of the non-legal entities when supplying the property.
+Due to the lack of legal capacity, non-legal entities may hold properties (movable, immovable and intellectual) for their business through legal entities that act as bare trustees for them.
+These bare trustees, whether individuals or companies, are appointed solely to hold properties on behalf of the non-legal entities.
+Typically, these trustees have no duties other than to act on the instructions of the non-legal entities when supplying the property.
+For partnerships, the partner(s) can hold the partnership properties on behalf of the partnership.

 Claiming of Input Tax

-The GST-registered non-legal entities may claim input tax for the GST incurred on properties acquired through their bare trustees.
+GST-registered non-legal entities can claim input tax* for the GST incurred on properties acquired through their bare trustees.
+To do so, they must maintain the following:

 - Tax invoice addressed to the bare trustee; and